-&lt;sup>58 For a review of results and issues through 2003, see Brown and Sedano, A Comprehensive View of U.S. Electric Restructuring with Policy Options for the Future, National Council on Electric Policy.
-Available at rates or via cost recovery riders.
-Under integrated resource planning (discussed in Section II.A.1, above), DSM programs are treated as resources available to meet customer demand on an equal footing with building power plants.
+Electric utilities began DSM programs in the early 1980s.
+In the late 1980s and early 1990s, utility investments in DSM increased and were generally recovered in base rates or via cost recovery riders.
+88 Under integrated resource planning (discussed in Section II.A.1, above), DSM programs are treated as resources available to meet customer demand on an equal footing with building power plants.
 With the introduction of (or the prospect of) retail competition in the 1990s, utility DSM offerings shrank as the attention of regulators and utilities focused on other issues.
 In 1993, U.S. electric utility investments in energy efficiency peaked at roughly \$1.6 billion.
 By 1997, utility DSM outlays were roughly \$900 million, down about 44%-a sharp turnaround from previous growth.
-In terms of amount of energy saved, utility energy efficiency programs saved about 8000 MWh in 1995, about one-fourth of one percent of retail sales that year.
+In terms of amount of energy saved, utility energy-efficiency programs saved about 8000 MWh in 1995, about one-fourth of one percent of retail sales that year.
 The additional savings achieved each year declined from that level, bottoming out at about 3000 MWh in 2003.
 Incremental savings in 2006 had climbed back, but only to about 5400 MWh.
-Peak load savings from load management followed a similar but more erratic pattern, dropping from about 5100 MW in 1996 to about 1000 MW in 2000, and then rising again to just under 1700 MW in 2006.
+Peak load savings from load management followed a similar but more erratic pattern, dropping from about 5100 MW in 1996 to about 1000 MW in 2000, and then rising again to just under 3,000 MW in 2008.89

 In response, some states introduced a new policy-the system benefits charge (SBC)-to ensure that efficiency efforts would continue despite retail competition.
 An SBC is a charge collected from all distribution customers, regardless of generation service provider, to fund DSM programs (and in some cases other activities that offer public benefits).
 SBC policies have been primarily responsible for a turnaround in the decline in utility investment in energy efficiency.
-Between 1998 and 2000, U.S. electric utility expenditures on energy efficiency increased slightly, to about \$1.1 billion in direct costs.
-Load management expenditures followed a similar pattern.
+Between 1998 and 2009, U.S. electric utility expenditures on energy efficiency increased significantly, from \$0.9 billion to about \$3.4 billion in direct costs.
+90 Load management expenditures followed a similar pattern.
+91